oracle-livelabs/pts/ai-vector-search-fundamentals/1-introduction/introduction.md

 In this Lab you will use the SQL Developer Web  tool to access the database and run queries.
 If you are not familiar with SQL Developer Web you can run through a short tutorial by clicking on the binoculars in the circled image below once you start SQL Developer Web in each of the following labs.

 ![sqldev help](images/sqldev_help.png " ")

-## Objectives

-In this workshop, you will learn how to:
-* Load a vector embedding model into Oracle database.
-* Learn about vectors and the new vector data type.
-* Create vector embeddings from the embedding model you loaded.
-* Learn what similarity search is.
-* Perform an exact similarity search using basic SQL query operations.
-* Create a vector index.
-* Perform an approximate similarity search.
-* Use similarity search with traditional relational searches.
-* Run an APEX demo using the previously created data and queries.

 ## Learn More